 Start Supplemental Information

-The use of donor education material, specific deferral questions and advances in HIV donor testing have reduced the risk of HIV transmission from blood transfusion from about 1 in 2500 units prior to HIV testing to a current estimated residual risk of about 1 in 1.47 million transfusions.
-During the period from 1997 to 2014, FDA and the Department of Health and Human Services (HHS) held a number of public meetings, including scientific workshops and meetings of the Blood Products Advisory Committee and the HHS Advisory Committee on Blood Safety and Availability to further review evidence and discuss FDA's blood donor deferral policies to reduce the risk of transmission of HIV by blood and blood products.
-Studies that might support a policy change were carried out by the Public Health Service agencies in 2011-2014.
-A policy change to the blood donor deferral period for MSM from indefinite deferral to 1 year since the last sexual contact was announced by the FDA Commissioner in December 2014.
-The draft guidance, when finalized, will implement that policy change.
+The use of donor educational material, specific deferral questions, and advances in HIV donor testing have reduced the risk of HIV transmission from blood transfusion from about 1 in 2500 transfusions prior to HIV testing to a current estimated residual risk of about 1 in 1.47 million transfusions.
+Since the implementation in 1985 of donor testing for antibodies to HIV, FDA and the U.S. Department of Health and Human Services (HHS) have held a number of public meetings, including public scientific workshops and meetings of the Blood Products Advisory Committee and the HHS Advisory Committee on Blood Safety and Availability (ACBSA) to further review evidence and discuss FDA's blood donor deferral policies to reduce the risk of transmission of HIV by blood and blood products.
+Consistent with recommendations of the ACBSA in June 2010, studies that might support a policy change were carried out by the Public Health Service in 2011 to 2014.
+A recommendation for a policy change to the blood donor deferral period for MSM from indefinite deferral to 1 year since the last sexual contact was announced by the Commissioner of Food and Drugs in December 2014.
+This guidance implements that recommended policy change.

 II.
 Paperwork Reduction Act of 1995

-Persons with access to the Internet may obtain the draft guidance at either http://www.fda.gov/BiologicsBloodVaccines/GuidanceComplianceRegulatoryInformation/Guidances/default.htm or http://www.regulations.gov.
+Persons with access to the Internet may obtain the guidance at either http://www.fda.gov/BiologicsBloodVaccines/GuidanceComplianceRegulatoryInformation/Guidances/default.htm or http://www.regulations.gov.

 End Supplemental Information

 BILLING CODE 4164-01-P